anishakd4/rustTutorial/hello_program/README.md

+## Rust

+- Rust is a system programming language.
+System programming languages are those programming languages through which hardware can be accessed easily.

+## To create a new program

+- `cargo run hello_program`

+## fn means function

+- function name starts with `fn`

+## Rust requires lines to be ended with semicolon

+## Cargo is the package manager

+## Casing

+- Rust follows SnakeCase while javascript follows CamelCase.
+As soon as we start using camelcase rust will start throwing warning.
+All folders and files needs to be named according to snakecase.

 ## main function

 - main function is the entry point for a rust program.

+## cargo

-- `cargo build` builds code into machine executable code. executable is generated into target folder then into debug folder.
+- `cargo build` builds or compiles code into machine executable code. executable is generated into target/debug folder.
 - `cargo run` builds and executes code.
+It might skip compiling if no changes have been in the code.
 - As we not making our code production ready we are just testing it so it is building an un optimized version in the debug folder.
 - `cargo build --release` builds optimized production ready application.

+## Cargo.lock

+- Similar like package.json here dependencies version are locked.

 ## data type